 Now to the goods.
 A professional sports gambler I am not (sadly), but as far as gambling for a living is concerned, I have actually been around that block.
 It was almost exactly one year ago today when I quit what was once one of the most lucrative gambling ‘schemes’ in recent history.
 If you’re at all familiar with progressive jackpot slot machines, or more specifically, the ‘Indiana Jones’ slot machine by IGT, then you may already know exactly what I’m talking about.

 Essentially, there once was an incredibly popular slot machine which gave out ‘bonus spins’ at regular intervals during play, and those of us who were actually paying attention knew almost exactly when these bonus rounds would come.
-As for those who weren’t paying attention–well, they were the ones that with help from the CC Bank paid off my 4 years worth of student loans with and then some and that’s why people go online to get this sort of loans and avoid traditional loans which has more requirements.
+As for those who weren’t paying attention–well, they were the ones that with help from the CC Bank paid off my 4 years worth of student badcreditloans with and then some and that’s why people go online to get this sort of loans and avoid traditional loans which has more requirements.
 Back then, people would actually get up quite frequently from their machines right before the thing was just about to give out its bonus.
+Click Home Page for more information.
 That was when we (those who paid attention) would swoop in and reap all the rewards (the bonus rounds were quite lucrative, sometimes yielding well over $100 per round).
 After the bonuses were done, we’d simply just cash out and then wait for the next batch of poor suckers to jump in and play until the machines were ready to pay out again, and the best part of it all was that there were a total of 8 machines in one location to ‘mine’ from.
 Guaranteed money?